Not all trailer paints are made equal. A good trailer paint should be rust-resistant, long-lasting, and easy to apply.

 You should remove as much loose rust as possible.
 If you don’t you will face blistering and peeling.
 You can do this by using a wire brush for the larger flakes, and then steel wool for the remaining rust.

 Applying a primer is always a good idea too because this makes the paint adhere to the surface better as well as preventing discoloration.
-Using a degreaser is also wise.
+Using a degreaser to remove grease is also wise.

 Type of Trailer

 Will you be painting a utility trailer, boat trailer, livestock trailer, or motorcycle trailer?
 Just the frame or also the floor?
 What material is the trailer made of – aluminum, steel, or maybe a combination of both?

 While this can play a part in picking the best trailer paint for the job, most paints are suitable for most types of trailers.